 - 1 tsp Italian herbs

-- 400 ml chicken stock made with 1 stock cube
+- 400 ml vegetable stock made with 1 good quality stock cube

 - 1 400g tin Italian chopped plum tomatoes (use top quality, makes all the difference)